kekscel/ALSMetahuman/README.md

 You need to put "Character1_FaceMesh" file to "Your project path"\Content\Metahumans\Character1\Face and "Face_Archetype" file to "Your project path"\Content\Metahumans\Common\Face

-After importing the zip files to your computer and dropping the 2 files in the specified locations, you can start using the metahuman characters
+After importing the zip files to your computer and dropping the 2 files in the specified locations, you can start using the your own metahuman characters

 Google Drive Link for Two File: https://drive.google.com/file/d/1l3_Wp9WVZfq8Mf0A4Dr6zJLsrTg-rjNl/view?usp=sharing